Get a Florida medical marijuana card!

 First, schedule an appointment with a Doctor that is qualified to recommend medical marijuana (or sometimes called medical cannabis).
 Doctors can become qualified if they take a course led by the State of Florida.
-If you don’t already know which Doctor you want to see, check out the directory which lists over 2000 Doctors in Florida.
+If you don’t already know which Doctor you want to see, check out the Florida Department of Health directory which lists over 2500 Doctors in Florida.
 But, it’s not always easy to get ahold of them.
 Let us know if you are having trouble, and we can help.
 The process for Medical Marijuana Cards in Florida is quite simple.

-- Medical marijuana registry- Make sure that your Doctor enters the correct information into the Registry (State of Florida’s website for tracking approvals).
-The State will not let a dispensary provide you with the marijuana if your name and address from your Florida ID doesn’t match what’s in the registry exactly.
+- Medical Marijuana Use Registry – Make sure that your Doctor enters the correct information into the MMUR / Registry (State of Florida’s website for tracking approvals).
+The State will not let a dispensary provide you with the marijuana if your name and address from your Florida ID don’t match what’s in the registry exactly.

-Assuming the Doctor approves you for medical marijuana and adds you to the registry, you’ll need to fill in an application for the State of Florida medical marijuana ID card.
+Assuming the doctor approves you for a medical marijuana card and adds you to the registry, you’ll need to fill in an application for the State of Florida medical marijuana ID card.

-- Email Receipt – Check your email inbox and even your junk/spam folder because once you receive the email (before you receive the card) you can purchase medical marijuana (using the Patient ID that’s in the email/on the card).
+- Email Receipt – Check your email inbox and even your junk/spam folder because once you receive the email (before you receive the medical card) with your approval you can purchase medical marijuana (using the Patient ID that’s in the email/on the card).

-If you’re visiting a retail location check out what dispensaries are in your area.
+If you’re visiting a retail location check out which Florida Dispensaries are in your area.
 Sometimes you may be better off traveling a little farther to go to a dispensary that has a selection, has a comfortable atmosphere, and has employees that go above and beyond in customer service.
-Currently there are over 90 medical marijuana dispensary locations across the state of Florida.
+Currently, there are over 300 medical marijuana dispensary locations across the state of Florida.
 Check out our city by city list of Florida dispensaries, or individual brands like Trulieve, Curaleaf, and Surterra.
 Once you've gotten your card, make sure to sign up for our marijuana deals email to get access to discounts and more!

 - What kind of product will they deliver?